Gary Stewart (singer)

+Career

 Learning guitar and piano, Stewart began touring with local bands and writing songs in his teens.
 He married Mary Lou Taylor, who was more than three years his senior, at age seventeen and began working days in an airplane factory.
 He still played in rock and country bands at night.
 While playing in an Okeechobee, Florida, honky-tonk known as the Wagon Wheel, Stewart met country singer Mel Tillis, who advised Stewart to travel to Nashville to pitch his songs.
 He recorded a few songs for the small Cory label in 1964 and began co-writing songs with local policeman Bill Eldridge.
 Stewart and Eldridge wrote Stonewall Jackson's 1965 country hit, "Poor Red Georgia Dirt".
 Signed to the Kapp label in 1968, Stewart made several unsuccessful recordings but several songwriting successes followed, for artists like Billy Walker ("She Goes Walking Through My Mind", "Traces of a Woman", "It's Time to Love Her"), Cal Smith ("You Can't Housebreak a Tomcat", "It Takes Me All Night Long"), and Nat Stuckey ("Sweet Thang And Cisco").
 He even played piano for a time in Charley Pride's band the Pridesmen, and can be heard on Pride's live In Person double-album.
 Disappointed with Music Row, however, he soon returned to Florida and resumed playing countrified rock 'n' roll in local clubs and bars.
 In 1970 Motown Records, hoping to get Nashville artists to record their songs, paid Stewart $30 to record countrified demos of "Baby I Need Your Loving", "Yester-Me, Yester-You, Yesterday", and "I Can't Help Myself (Sugar Pie Honey Bunch)".